Our Blog

 If you want to understand our thoughts behind a blog, get to know the author more, or you’d just rather listen to us, join us on YouTube where we read our blogs, then discuss them with another member of the family, usually Pa.
 Trials and Triumphs is also on YouTube.

 We also share daily Bible verses on YouTube that are available through phone calls if you contact us.
-These daily verses, and the original commentary, are shared by every member of our farm family from the youngest child to the eldest leader.
-We pray that the thought and prayers that go into preparing these verses and blogs touch you with God’s truth and love, and we appreciate feedback and prayer requests.
+These daily verses, and the original commentary, are shared by each member of our farm family from the youngest child to the eldest leader.
+We pray that the thoughts and prayers that go into preparing these verses and blogs touch you with God’s truth and love, and we appreciate feedback and prayer requests.

 Around the Supper Table #121 – A Calm Psalm